 How To Regrip?

 There are several ways to have new grips put on your clubs.
 Your local golf retailer, on-course shop or qualified club fitter can regrip your clubs.
 More than likely, you’ll have your clubs back in a day or so – sometimes in only a few hours.
 You can expect to pay anywhere from $75-$130, based on the model you choose, to have your grips installed.
 Another way to regrip your clubs that’s growing in popularity is to do it yourself.
-You can purchase a grip kit at your local golf retailer or order online.
 Learn how to regrip your clubs from our instructional video.

 Grips are made of materials that age and wear as a function of time.
 Ozone, heat, dirt, and oils from your hands all age your grips and cause the natural degradation of the grip.
 The traction that a fresh grip provides lets you hold the club lightly without the subconscious fear of losing the club during your swing.
 This relaxed state promotes proper swing mechanics and wrist action.
 While a worn grip causes you to grasp the club tighter, causing arm and wrist tension that inhibits proper swing mechanics.

 There is no one grip that is right for all golfers; thus grip selection varies widely with individual needs and preferences.
 A good starting point in selecting grips is to explore the Golf Pride® Grip Selector.
 Once you’ve narrowed your decision check out the grip selection at your local golf retailer or on-course shop, or seek the advice of a professional club-builder.